 The rural side of Myanmar in the beautiful town of Kalaw

 If you like hiking in the middle of nature, through spectacular highland scenery and small villages inhabited by different ethnic groups, Kalaw is the right choice.
-High up in western Shan State, Kalaw is an old British hill station surrounded by green pine forest with original colonial era-buildings and a laid back atmosphere, refreshing climate and scenic views.
+In western Shan State, Kalaw is an old British hill station surrounded by green pine forest with original colonial-era buildings and a laid back atmosphere, refreshing climate and scenic views.

-It also boasts an attractive central market where occasionally traders from nearby hill-tribe villages come to sell and buy their goods.
-Kalaw is very popular for offering the best trekking in the country with its several daily exploration routes through its hills and villages and especially for the multi-day “Kalaw to Inle Lake” trek.
+It also boasts an attractive central market where occasionally traders from nearby hill-tribe villages sell and buy their goods.
+Kalaw is very popular for offering the best trekking in the country with its several daily exploration routes through its hills and villages, especially for the multi-day “Kalaw to Inle Lake” trek.

-Here we could see how the farmers grow the terrain with rice, ginger, cauliflower, potatoes, and so on.
-The first thing that stroke us was the contrast between the dark-red ground and the bright green of the cultivations.
-The second stop was at Peinnepin, a traditional Palaung village where we had a tasty lunch with local food like fried noodles and vegetables.
+Here we could see how the farmers grow the terrain with rice, ginger, cauliflower, potatoes, etc. The first thing that stroke us was the contrast between the dark-red ground and the bright green of the cultivations.
+The second stop was at Peinnepin, a traditional Palaung village, where we had a tasty lunch with local food like fried noodles and vegetables.
 After lunch we spent half an hour walking in the village, then we went back to Kalaw having a stroll through the town.

 The next day, before leaving to Pindaya caves, we visited the beautiful market with its many stalls.
 The best day to have a look and taste the daily life of the locals is during the ‘’5 days rotating market’’, where all the minority groups come here to sell and buy.

 1. How to get there: the easiest way is by bus.
 The bus stop is on the main road next to the market.
 There are buses from/ to Yangon, Bagan, Mandalay and Inle Lake (Nyaung Shwe).
 Check our Myanmar itinerary to find out how to move around Myanmar and other useful information.